A Session in Informatica is a set of instructions that tells the Informatica Integration Service when and how to move

-Once you click on the Arrow, a new window called Connection Browser will be opened as shown below.
+Once you click on the Arrow, a new window called Connection Browser will open.
 Since we are using SQL as our source database, we select the Microsoft SQL Server as the Select Type.
-Next, we are selecting the already created connection i.e, AdventureWorksDW
+Next, we are selecting the already created connection i.e., AdventureWorksDW

 For this example, we are using the SQL database as the destination so, we selected the Microsoft SQL Server as the Select Type and Informatica target as the Destination database name